dftlibs/xcint/doc/api.rst

 **comp** (input)

-Dimension is 2*num_pert.
+Dimension is 2*num_perturbations.

-Not used if num_pert is 0.
+Not used if num_perturbations is 0.

 For each perturbation we expect 2 integers: start component and end component.